Part 3: Writing the Fuzzing Harness

 mailscanner links against over 20 shared libraries.
 Most seem to be related to infrastructure (database, IPC, licensing) that the parsing functions never call.

-You can confirm this by tracing the call graph with r2:
+You can confirm this by tracing the call graph with r2 in your bash session (not the python3 session):

 # What does Qdecode actually call?